rom1504/MasonJar/README.md

 sh start.sh
 ```

-the server will be running at `localhost:25565`
+The server will be running at `localhost:25565`. connect by going to Multiplayer > Add Server, using `localhost` as the server address.

 # Notice:
 This server is under active development.
 World resets, failed delivery of items,